Agentic LLM Framework for Adaptive Decision Discourse: Multi-Agent Framework for Decision Discourse

-The adoption of such an architecture is motivated by real-world examples of decision discourse and synthesis.
-Decisions result from the interactions of multiple individuals such as decision-makers, scientists, and community advocates; in our example collaborating to provide risk assessment and response to extreme flood hazard.
-The diversity of characters in this assembly is purposed to dynamically explore recommendation pathways pertaining to different aspects of the challenge, representative of different expertise.
-Such aspects include the safety of the population with considerations regarding social equity, integrity of vital infrastructures, and ecological resilience of the surrounding environment, defined as the tolerance threshold for a system to remain functionally unaltered by exterior perturbations \cite{holling1973}.
+Our framework draws on principles of system thinking, to organically construct a core workflow inspired by real-world societal structures that leverages interactions.
+Drawing a parallel with such real-world societal structures, our agentic system is designed by drawing inspiration from multiple individuals holding an emergency response meeting.
+The diversity of characters in this assembly is purposed to dynamically explore recommendation pathways, relevant with different aspects of the uncertainty challenge and representative of different expertise.
+Such aspects include population safety with considerations regarding social equity, and integrity of vital infrastructures.